bcallaway11/CDC/README.md

-# Difference-in-Differences Workshop at AAEA
+# Difference-in-Differences Mini-Course at CDC

-These are the materials for my Difference-in-Differences lecture at the 2024 AAEA Conference.
+These are the materials for my Difference-in-Differences lecture at the CDC on August 1, 2024.

 ## Introduction to Difference-in-Differences